-Departments are responsible for documenting and maintaining for three (3) years, records of paid and unpaid FMLA leave and reduced work schedules related to the FMLA.
-Department responsibilities also include the determination of employee eligibility and monitoring usage up to the maximum of 12 workweeks of FMLA leave during the fiscal year, i.e., July 1 through June 30.
+Human Resources Benefits is responsible for documenting and maintaining for three (3) years, records of paid and unpaid FMLA leave and reduced work schedules related to the FMLA.
+Human Resources Benefits' responsibilities also include the determination of employee eligibility and monitoring usage up to the maximum of 12 workweeks of FMLA leave during the fiscal year, i.e., July 1 through June 30.

-For support staff, FMLA will be recorded using the Web-based or unit-level absence reporting system.
+For support staff, FMLA will be recorded using the EBS Portal or through unit-level absence reporting procedures.
 To report FMLA-qualifying absences in Employee Self Service using the EBS Portal or through unit level absence reporting systems for an employee's serious health condition, use all available contractual sick leave credits first.
-If the employee has verified the usage of his/her vacation and personal leave, use these amounts next and if the employee is on unpaid leave for less than ten (10) days, the FMLA leave should be reported under FMLA/FMLA Exigency section on the Attendance System.
-If the employee is on unpaid leave for more than ten (10) days, he/she must be placed on FMLA unpaid leave of absence by processing a Personnel Action Notice (PAN) form.
-This takes the employee off the payroll, but the department must still report FMLA-qualifying time without pay on the Attendance System.
-This is reported on the bottom section of the FMLA/FMLA Exigency section under the appropriate accumulation type including unpaid leave.
+If the employee has verified the usage of his/her vacation and personal leave, use these amounts next and if the employee is on unpaid leave for less than ten (10) days, the FMLA leave should be reported on the Support Staff Request for Leave of Absence, Extension and Return form.
+If the employee is on unpaid leave for more than ten (10) days, he/she must be placed on a FMLA unpaid leave of absence by processing a Support Staff Request for Leave of Absence, Extension and Return form.
 The combination of paid and unpaid hours for FMLA cannot exceed 480 hours in a fiscal year.
 Once the employee has reached his/her maximum, a unit no longer needs to track and record this information on the Attendance System.
-However, if the employee has not returned to work, his/her leave is no longer FMLA, but should be converted to sick leave by processing a new PAN form.
+However, if the employee has not returned to work, his/her leave is no longer FMLA, but should be converted to sick leave by processing a new Support Staff Request for Leave of Absence, Extension and Return form.

-FMLA requires that employers shall keep the following records pertaining to their obligations under the Act for 3 years.
+FMLA requires that Human Resources Benefits shall keep the following records pertaining to their obligations under the Act for 3 years.

 Basic payroll and identifying employee data, including name, address, occupation, rate or basis of pay and terms of compensation, daily and weekly terms of hours worked per pay period, additions to or deductions from wages, and total compensation paid.
 Hours worked records need not be kept for employees who are not covered by or are exempt from Fair Labor Standards Act.
 (Payroll Office and Department)